frejanordsiek/hdf5storage/README.rst

 HDF5 files with a different file extension (``.mat``) and a very specific set of meta-data and storage conventions.
 This package provides read and write support for a limited set of Python and MATLAB types.

+SciPy (http://scipy.org/) has functions to read and write the older MAT file formats.
+This package has functions modeled after the ``scipy.io.savemat`` and ``scipy.io.loadmat`` functions, that have the same names and similar arguments.
+The dispatch to the SciPy versions if the MAT file format is not an HDF5 based one.

 Supported Types
 ===============